GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.0.12 on June 12, 2018 =

+* Fixed: On the Plugins page, "Update now" not working for GravityView Premium Plugins, Views & Extensions

 = 2.0.11 on June 12, 2018 =

 * Added: Search for fields by name when adding fields to your View configuration (it's really great!)